jphong125/stellaapic/Writerside/topics/gamelist.md

 ## Overview

-Retrieve the game list from LuckyMonaco to proceed a specific game.
+Retrieve the game list from Kyren to proceed a specific game.

 ## Usage